Skip to content

 Rectification

-Builder-grade replacement of non-compliant cladding, with the access capability to do it efficiently.
+Builder-grade replacement of non-compliant cladding, with a registered practitioner accountable.

 Questions